Param302/VedDarpan/README.md

 - **Latest Online Results**: Provides up-to-date information by integrating with Perplexity and OpenAI.
 - **User-Friendly Interface**: Built with Streamlit for a simple and intuitive user experience.
-- **Advanced AI Models**: Utilizes the llama-3.1-sonar-large-128k-chat model for accurate and relevant responses.
+- **Advanced AI Models**: Utilizes the Perplexity sonar model for accurate and relevant responses.

 ## Getting Started